 Actually, no, those words don’t adequately describe how terrible I felt due to my inability to sleep.
 I remember five nights in a row where I went to bed before 9 PM only to stay awake until nearly 5 AM.

 Five nights in a row, people.
 Five nights staring at the ceiling and feeling anxious as I watched the clock tick for HOURS.
 Eight hours, to be exact.
 Eight hours that I desperately wanted to sleep.

 Natural remedies for sleep?
 I tried them all.

-Herbal teas, essential oils, specific yoga routines designed to calm my body down, chiropractic, meditation, white noise, pink noise, brown noise (yes, those are all a thing), guided relaxation audio files, earthing sheets, magnesium, supplements, and more.
+Herbal teas, essential oils, kratom, specific yoga routines designed to calm my body down, chiropractic, meditation, white noise, pink noise, brown noise (yes, those are all a thing), guided relaxation audio files, earthing sheets, magnesium (including my favorite Quad-Magnesium), supplements, and more.

 Throw in a lot of prayer.
 Each night I tried to remain calm, think positive thoughts, and prepare an environment that was ‘perfect’ for sleep.
 No lights, no screens, no technology.
 More prayer.

 By midnight, I’d feel my heart racing.
 An hour or two later I’d start to feel drowsy (finally!) but then my baby would wake and I’d be up again.
 By four, I’d give up, get out of bed and scour the internet for more answers to help my sleep issues.
 By five, I would be sobbing at my computer.
 My husband would walk in to find me miserable.
 When asked what was wrong, those painful words escape my lips once again: I can’t sleep.
 I still can’t sleep.